Economic commentary of current events.

 Textual arguments in favor of the eurozone are logical to look at the pages of textbooks on macroeconomics.
 Harmonization of monetary and credit policies of the states, alignment of prices within the single market, zero transaction costs (mutual currency conversions).
 During the existence of the euro area, statistics clearly record and a significant reduction in inflation in it.
 Today, economists fear rather deflation (in Cyprus - for the last three years), which carries with it risks of a different nature.
 Mentioned above Marin Le Pen, speaking at pre-election rallies that "where there are euros, prices, taxes and unemployment have risen there, salaries and pensions have decreased," is very creatively managed with economic statistics.

 In addition, the architects of the euro area one of the main positive effects for the participating countries considered the possibility of attracting external money at low rates.
 Indeed, if you are in the same currency with 18 other countries, the ratio of creditors will be different than to a single country.
 Whatever they say, the common currency raises the level of credit trust.
 Outside the eurozone, countries with such a high level of public debt relative to GDP, like Greece, Spain, Portugal, could not get access to relatively inexpensive external loans.
 The catch is that the level of debt would not be so high if the countries kept their currencies.
 A characteristic example of complex casuistry in the form of a vicious circle in economic discussions.

-Euro opponents believe that its very existence is a mistake, as a result of which a large part of the economic sovereignty in the hands of a bureaucratic superstructure (EU) with a quasi-state status.
-The states were deprived of the opportunity to manage the exchange rate of their currencies to solve their own problems.
-In particular, the deliberate weakening of the incentive for producers in the country.
+Opponents of the euro believe that its very existence is a mistake, as a result of which most of the economic sovereignty was in the hands of a bureaucratic superstructure (EU) with a quasi-state status.
+The states were deprived of the opportunity to manage the exchange rate of their own currencies to solve their own problems.
+In particular, consciously weakening the rate to stimulate domestic producers.